Kentucky Month-to-Month Lease Agreement

 Kentucky landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Security Deposit Holdings Disclosure – Kentucky landlords holding a security deposit must, in the rental agreement, disclose the institution and account number that will be holding the funds in question.
+• Security Deposit Holdings Disclosure – Kentucky landlords holding a security deposit must, in the rental agreement, disclose the holding institution and account number.

 note